 Research

-Research is a very important aspect of the activities conducted by Santé Diabète because it improves the effectiveness of our actions and the evaluation of our programs.
+Research is a very important activity for the NGO Santé Diabète, as it helps improve the effectiveness of our actions and the evaluation of our programs.

-It also enables us to develop new approaches by directly linking the results of these research actions to the implementation programs.
-Our participation in research work, set up in Africa or in France, is carried out in collaboration with many international universities, health structures or research centers.
+It also allows us to develop new approaches by directly linking the results of this research to our implementation programs.
+Our participation in research projects, conducted in Africa or France, is carried out in collaboration with numerous international universities, healthcare institutions, and research centers.

 AREAS OF RESEARCH